aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-coin.md

 }
 ```

-As this is a `public fun` and not a `public entry fun`, coins will need to provide their own means for registering or users can construct Move `scripts` t ocall the function.
+As this is a `public fun` and not a `public entry fun`, coins will need to provide their own means for registering or users can construct Move `scripts` to call the function.

 _MoonCoin_ uses `ManagedCoin` that provides an entry function wrapper: `managed_coin::register`.